 The Foundation received notice during 2018 that it is the sole residual beneficiary of a royalty trust.
 Upon the death of both primary beneficiaries of the trust, the remaining principal and income in the trust will be distributed to the Foundation.
-The future interest in the trust as of December 31, 2019 and 2018, of \$5,054,085 and \$3,358,697, respectively, has been recorded at estimated net present value considering estimated future trust earnings and expected future beneficiary distributions, assuming an annual rate of return on investments for the years ended December 31, 2019 and 2018, respectively, of 2.24% and 1.48%, additional annual royalty income of \$1,285,205 and \$995,426, and assuming the trust terminates in the year 2040.
+The future interest in the trust as of December 31, 2020 and 2019, of \$3,604,527 and \$5,054,085, respectively, has been recorded at estimated net present value considering estimated future trust earnings and expected future beneficiary distributions, assuming an annual rate of return on investments for the years ended December 31, 2020 and 2019, respectively, of 0.95% and 2.24%, additional average annual royalty income of \$1,086,878 and \$1,285,205, and assuming the trust terminates in the year 2040.